New Graduate Nurse Programmes

 - Be awarded the nursing degree no longer than two years prior to commencement on the NETP programme

-- Have not practiced as a registered nurse for longer than six months before starting on the NETP programme; except in Mental Health
+- Have not practiced as a registered nurse continuously (full time 0.8FTE or more) for longer than six months before starting on the NETP programme; except in Mental Health

 - Hold registration with the NCNZ within the RN Scope of Practice, ‘in good standing’